2/21/25: Congratulations Dr. Akingbesote!

 5/23/23: Metabolic scaling paper published

-In collaboration with Dr. Michael Pollak’s lab at McGill, we are delighted to share our new publication on metabolic scaling.
+In collaboration with Dr. Michael Pollak’s lab at McGill, we are delighted to share our new paper in eLife on metabolic scaling.
 In this work, we examine the scope and scale of metabolic scaling using isotope tracer techniques.
 Congrats to first author Ngozi and the rest of the team!

 5/22/23: Dr. Li has graduated